menchelab/vrprot/README.md

 # PDB Parser
 #### Author: Till Pascal Oblau
-## Requirements:
-### Python modules
- - requests

- - pypng

- - pandas - only to read out excel sheet for testing

- - openpyxl - only to read out excel sheet for testing

-#### Other requirments
- - An installation of ChimeraX

- - An installation of Blender

- - Operating systems: Linux and macOS.

 You can import the class ChimeraXProcessing from pdb_parser.py to parse a PDB file.